 Play deepens our sense of place, introduces neighbors, and circulates stories.

-Digital games do not have to be isolated to the virtual world.
-Social media allows gamers to interact with each other in real time.
 Benjamin Stokes studies how games can be used as a tool to make positive changes in the real world by improving local economies, breaking down cultural and social barriers and empowering and connecting communities.
+He recently received a grant from the Knight Foundation and Niantic, Inc. to investigate how augmented reality and games like Pokémon Go can be leveraged to build future cities that are stronger, smarter, and healthier.

 We ask, "How do games fit into the context of art, media, and other cultural artifacts?
 How can game makers help leading cultural institutions address games?"
 For an example of this cultural work, see our Smithsonian event page.
 Review work by Lindsay Grace.
 Contact Chris Totten about his writing and games.